PatrickJS/PatrickJS-starter/README.md

  │
- ├──typings/                          * where tsd defines it's types definitions │   ├──_custom/                      * where we define our custom types │   │    └──ng2.d.ts                 * where we patch angular2 types with our own until it's fixed │   │
+ ├──typings/                          * where tsd defines it's types definitions │   ├──_custom/                      * where we define our custom types │   │   ├──ng2.d.ts                  * where we patch angular2 types with our own types until it's fixed │   │   └──custom.d.ts               * we include all of our custom types here │   │
  │   ├──angular2/
  │   │   └──angular2.d.ts             * our Angular 2 type definitions